August 25, 2016

 As summer winds down and the crisp breeze of autumn fills the air, sleepy college towns begin to awaken and buzz with excitement.
 Back to school is a happy time for parents who are ready for the school year routine to kick in and the craze of summer to settle, but, it’s also a very important time for young adults preparing for college.
-Campuses nationwide will be welcoming a new class of freshman as well as returning students who may be leaving the comfort of the dorms and living on their own for the first time.
-Making this major transitional can be just as nerve-wracking as it is exhilarating, but with type 1 Diabetes, a whole new set of uncertainties come into play.
-Here are some helpful hints that can take some of the stress and anxiety out of the anticipation so that you can focus on the hard work ahead and the fun of meeting new friends.
+Campuses nationwide will be welcoming a new class of freshmen as well as returning students who may be leaving the comfort of the dorms and living on their own for the first time.
+Making this major transition can be just as nerve-wracking as it is exhilarating, but with type 1 Diabetes, a whole new set of uncertainties come into play.
+Here are some helpful hints for managing diabetes at college that can take some of the stress and anxiety out of the anticipation so you can focus on the hard work ahead and the fun of meeting new friends.

 Time for a check-up!

 Before starting school it’s a great idea to meet with your primary care doctor or endocrinologist to come up with a care plan that addresses your specific needs.
 No two people are the same, so no two treatment plans will be the same.
 This is why it’s extremely important to make sure that you ask your doctor about what will work best for you.
 Please keep in mind that the tips here are just suggestions and they should not be considered medical advice!
 Always talk to your doctor before making changes to your treatment plan.
 If you’re moving out of state for school, do some research to find a trusted doctor or endocrinologist near your new area.
 Another important thing to consider is potential changes to your health insurance, your status as a college student can change your policy so it’s important to stay on top of extra expenses associated with Diabetes care.